benfairclough/vks-custom-registry-add/README.md

 Perform this before building the VKS cluster:

+You will need the cert in its raw base64 encoded form, you then need to double base64 encode it:
+Example.

+From a terminal with base64 installed: base64 my-cert-a.crt | base64

 When creating the VKS cluster call the secret in the VKS YAML  - Sample below:

 Key parts are the array -name: osConfiguration and then the below snippet